revoconner/maya-reconstruct-normal/README.md

 ### If you are not on Windows you may have to create your own build files, the scripts should still work.

 ## Generative AI use
 I was stuck in this project for the better part of a year, maybe even more.
-Today I just wanted to go back and fix it, so I asked Claude (Anthropic) to see if it can fix it, branch https://github.com/revoconner/maya-reconstruct-normal/tree/claude/fix-maya-normal-map-013cQdkXaqKKNvk2BEfnSSuh
+Today I just wanted to go back and fix it, so I asked Claude (Anthropic) to see if it can fix it, [Closed Unmerged Pull Request](https://github.com/revoconner/maya-reconstruct-normal/pull/1)

 That did not work unfortunately so I asked it to just create a research of whatever it found, when I fed it all I had asked in the Autodesk forums last year.
 That was very helpful, because I got no replies from people in the forum.